dineshkummarc/cozy/README.md

-# Cozy: an application development framework on top of CouchDB and CouchApp
+# Cozy: an application development tool on top of CouchDB and CouchApp

+## Forms

+In good old days everything was centered around forms: all the specs were centered by forms and I believe that this approach is still practical.

+## Meta-form - a complete JSON description of form

+"Meta" - because it is a simple and readable description.
+Here is a simple form field description:

+    title: {
+      type: "textbox",
+      label: "The title"
+    }

+Here you can add validation rulles and messages:

+    title: {
+      type: "textbox",
+      label: "The title",
+      validation: {
+        rules: {
+          required: true,
+          maxlen: 50,
+          minlen: 5
+        },
+        messages: {
+          required: "The title is required."
+        }
+      }
+    }

+The meta-form is a collection o such fields:

+    mata.form = {
+      title: {
+        ...
+      },
+      description: {
+        ...
+      },
+      ...
+    }

+This is the most part of the logic in the application.
+From this structure a simple 92 sloc handmade script generates HTML.
+With CouchApp jQuery plugin the form saves the data in CoudhDB.

+An interestng and useful thing is that the validation data is going to be used on both sides: on the client and on the server.

+## Technical details

+All the code is written using TDD.
+Tests are included:

+- tests.(js|sh)
+- tests/*

+To run tests run the tests.sh in the application root.

-This framework is trying to DRY-up last drop of dupplication from the development process.
-It is uses JSON as much as possible for applicaton meta-data and tries to use as less code as possible.
+Generally the tool is trying to capture as much as possible in JSON description and use as less code as possible.

-**Notes**
+## Notes

 - This is a work in progress;
-- The shell scripts are Bourne Shell scripts written on FreeBSD.
+- The shell scripts are Bourne Shell scripts written on FreeBSD that may need some tweaking.
+- The Javascript scripts expect /usr/local/bin/js as interpretter.